Skip to main content

 • /hub defaults to one dominant workbench surface under the stage rail.
 Detail, review, submit, and read-only handoff flows belong in bounded LeftSheet, RightSheet, or BottomSheet inspectors.

-• /hub/work/:workId and /hub/work/submit are canonical Hub deep links, not separate full-page detours.
-They must render through the same Hub controller and preserve gardenAddress, view, and sort.
+• /hub/work/:workId, /hub/work/submit, /hub/assess/create, /hub/certify/:assessmentId, /hub/certify/create, and /hub/history/:historyEventId are canonical Hub deep links, not separate full-page detours.
+They must render through the same Hub controller and preserve shareable gardenAddress and sort query state.
+Hub mode belongs to the path, not a view query parameter.

 • Certify stays visible for evaluator-only users as a read-only handoff state.
 Owner or operator authority unlocks mint actions.